 Medium: Helmet, Jack, ArmCop, Belt, Guards, Boots, Bracers.

 Heavy: Helm, Curiass, Pauldrons, Girdle, Greaves, Sabatons, Gauntlets.

 Note: I do not believe robe and shirt have a means of distinguishing them besides their name.
 I'm assuming this may cause issues for non-English clients.
 If it does, use "type:chest weight:light" instead and you'll have to deal with shirts and robes being shown, but you can help by including "robe" or "shirt/jerkin" in your language as a search term.

 /showitem does the opposite: it takes an item's ID and returns the item.

 /breakitem will take an item link and dismantle it in your chat input so that you can modify it as you wish or simply read it.
 Submitting it will reconstruct it back into an item link (with whatever modifications you made being applied).

 The addon defaults to attempting to show results as CP160, legendary quality.
-If that isn't your cup of tea, then you may want to adjust that.

 If you have an item of the level you wish to specify but not the quality, simply use /gradeitem [item] to get all of the qualities and then use the relevant resulting quality as the item link for this command.